 Using 4x rule 800 leopards killed in India/Nepal annually

 Based on these rates the seizure/poaching incidents will pass the 5000 mark in 2022.
 The 4x rule is one used by some specialists however there are others who use higher multiplication.
 When applied it gives a poaching mortality figure of 20,000 this century.
 The bottom line is that seizure/poaching incident statistics are purely indicative of a much higher figure which can never be fully understood.
 These figures have been extracted from our own databases as well as records kept by government and non-government organizations.
-This Snapshot is designed to give known extent of the problem and will be expanded upon in a publication in time for the 2022 Tiger Summit preview meeting in
+This Snapshot is designed to give known extent of the problem and will be expanded upon in a report due in February 2023 (an update and extension of Snapshot).

 As mentioned, the figure of 800 leopards killed across India/Nepal annually may be conservative.
 For this Snapshot we have not factored in other South Asian countries Pakistan and Sri Lanka, both of which have known high incident rates.
 For the purpose of this Snapshot if we use the 800 figure and the population figure of 20,000 the trajectory of population decrease is likely especially when allowing that overall mortality rates also include natural causes, roadkill and retaliation kills where the body parts do not enter the illegal market.
 The leopard is a highly adaptive, resilient animal but history has shown no big cat species is immune to extinction and just as importantly, regional extinction and the associated ecological impacts.
 As a territorial species, its removal from any area by unnatural causes leads to ecological imbalance as well as the risk of other leopards (or other top predators) moving into unknown territory and becoming involved in human-wildlife conflict situations.
 A negative impact cycle can thus result.